Git ID Switcher

 gpg --list-secret-keys --keyid-format SHORTTest signing:

-echo "test" | gpg --clearsignMake sure the email in your identity matches the GPG key's email.
+echo "test" | gpg --clearsignMake sure the email in your identity matches the GPG key's email

-Identity not detected?
+Identity (profile) not detected?

 - Make sure you're in a Git repository